PharmGKB/PharmCAT/docs/using/Multi-Sample-Analysis.md

 **Optional** arguments:
 -a `</path/to/*_translation.json>`
 : Path to the PharmCAT allele definition JSON files.
 Directory path should be included.
-Pattern matching is acceptable to read more than one sample.
+Pattern matching is acceptable to read more than one allele definition JSON files.

 -G `gene1,gene2`
 : A list of genes separated by comma.
-The script will only process results for these genes.
+The script will only process results for the listed genes.

 -S `<txt_file>`
 : A file of samples.
 One sample per line.
-The script will only process results for samples listed in this file.
+The script will only process results for the samples listed in this file.

 -c
 : Enable concurrent mode.